Koblenz to Heidelberg and Aschaffenburg

 What’s Included

-- 6 x dinner on board
+- 6 x 3-course dinner on board with a glass of wine/beer

-- Coffee and tea on board
+- Coffee, tea, and hot chocolate on board 24/7

 What’s Not Included